Summer 2023 Exam Certificates, Results and Appeals

 Students will then need to provide an explanation of what they believe went wrong and how they think it impacted their grade.

-Students must email the form (here) from their college account.
+Students must email the Application of Appeal form which can be found and downloaded above from their college account.
 This will act as proof of identity.
 The form also contains the following acknowledgement on the part of the student:

 I am aware that: